ClusterCockpit/cc-doc/content/en/docs/webinterface/filters.md

 *Options:*

 * Named node free text field: Enter a hostname here to only return jobs which were ran on this node.
+Select the desired match logic (Defaults to "Equal", i.e. exact match).
 * Range selectors: Select a range of allocated job resources ranging from the minimal to the maximum configured resource count of all clusters.
 If the [cluster filter]({{< ref "#clusterpartition" >}} "Cluster Filter") is set, the ranges are limited to the respective resources' configuration.
 Available resources are:
   * Nodes
   * HWThreads